RobertGollagher/Freeputer/README.md

 ### 1. Review the System Requirements

-This Freeputer distribution is for 32-bit Linux running on x86 hardware.
+This Quick Start requires 32-bit Linux running on x86 hardware.

-*Note: this is in no way a limitation of Freeputer.
-It just so happens that this particular implementation of the FVM is for x86 32-bit Linux.
-It is hoped that the community will make [free](http://www.gnu.org/philosophy/free-sw.html) FVM implementations available for other platforms in the future.*
+The detailed documentation in this Quick Start describes the use of the FVM 1.0 reference implementation supplied in this distribution.
+It is written in x86 assembly language (see 'dev/fvm/x86/src/fvm.s') for 32-bit Linux.
+It is a stable beta version.

+Although you *must* use the reference implementation for the Quick Start, after you have completed the Quick Start you will then be suitably equipped to experiment with the supplied FVM implementations for other platforms.
+They include: (1)&nbsp;an FVM 1.0 implemented in portable C for gcc (see 'dev/fvm/c/src/fvm.c' and 'dev/fvm/c/src/Makefile' for details); and (2)&nbsp;an FVM 1.0 implemented in Java (see 'dev/fvm/java/src/com/freeputer/FVM.java').
+These are unstable alpha versions.

 ### 2. Download Freeputer